-At the end of the tube there is a feeding adaptor.
-This connects to a syringe or feeding set.
-The adaptor closes at the end when you aren't using the tube.
+At the end of the tube there is a feeding adaptor and medicine port.
+These connect to a syringe or feeding set to deliver nutrition and / or medications.
+The adaptors close at the end when you aren't using the tube.